Marybeth Bond, Gutsy Traveler

 10. Unlock your phone before you go and buy a SIM card when you arrive.
 When you run out of minutes, you can easily “pay as you go” for more minutes from any road side stop.
 If you use your smart phone abroad, it can cost a lot, so be careful.
 You can check to see if your phone plan offers global messaging or if there are phone apps that offer international texting for reasonable fees.
 Use SKYPE when you have free Wi-Fi to make free phone calls.

 We shopped around for hotels, guides and airfares during the planning process and saved tons of money.
-Think outside the box for airlines, consolidators and hotels, such as CheapFlights UK, We used the TripAdvisor suggestions for a hotel in the old quarter and were disappointed.
+We used the TripAdvisor suggestions for a hotel in the old quarter and were disappointed.
 The second day we found the Zephyr Hotel, with a small Lake View from our windows, a large room, fabulous breakfast and very reasonable.